Public Sector Pension Investment Board Acquires 18,822 Shares of Canadian Pacific Railway Limited (NYSE:CP)

 A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the business.
 Moors & Cabot Inc. increased its holdings in shares of Canadian Pacific Railway by 2.1% during the first quarter.
 Moors & Cabot Inc. now owns 1,630 shares of the transportation company’s stock worth $619,000 after buying an additional 33 shares in the last quarter.
 Guggenheim Capital LLC increased its holdings in shares of Canadian Pacific Railway by 1.6% during the first quarter.
 Guggenheim Capital LLC now owns 2,620 shares of the transportation company’s stock worth $994,000 after buying an additional 40 shares in the last quarter.
 Quadrant Capital Group LLC increased its holdings in shares of Canadian Pacific Railway by 7.5% during the first quarter.
 Quadrant Capital Group LLC now owns 918 shares of the transportation company’s stock worth $348,000 after buying an additional 64 shares in the last quarter.
 WealthStone Inc. increased its holdings in shares of Canadian Pacific Railway by 6.6% during the first quarter.
 WealthStone Inc. now owns 1,081 shares of the transportation company’s stock worth $410,000 after buying an additional 67 shares in the last quarter.
 Finally, Haverford Trust Co. increased its holdings in shares of Canadian Pacific Railway by 2.7% during the first quarter.
 Haverford Trust Co. now owns 3,850 shares of the transportation company’s stock worth $1,460,000 after buying an additional 100 shares in the last quarter.
 Hedge funds and other institutional investors own 69.45% of the company’s stock.

-A number of analysts recently weighed in on CP shares.
-Argus downgraded Canadian Pacific Railway from a “buy” rating to a “hold” rating in a report on Thursday, August 12th.
-Zacks Investment Research downgraded Canadian Pacific Railway from a “hold” rating to a “strong sell” rating and set a $57.00 price objective for the company. in a report on Tuesday, September 28th.
-Wells Fargo & Company decreased their price objective on Canadian Pacific Railway from $84.00 to $78.00 and set an “overweight” rating for the company in a report on Thursday.
+Several research analysts have recently issued reports on CP shares.
+Scotiabank lowered their price target on shares of Canadian Pacific Railway from C$110.00 to C$105.00 and set an “outperform” rating for the company in a report on Thursday.
+Stifel Nicolaus started coverage on Canadian Pacific Railway in a report on Monday, June 21st.
+They issued a “hold” rating for the company.
+Cowen decreased their price objective on Canadian Pacific Railway from $108.00 to $80.00 and set an “outperform” rating for the company in a report on Thursday, July 29th.
 CIBC increased their price objective on Canadian Pacific Railway from C$105.00 to C$106.00 and gave the company an “outperform” rating in a report on Thursday, July 29th.
-Finally, Cowen decreased their price objective on Canadian Pacific Railway from $108.00 to $80.00 and set an “outperform” rating for the company in a report on Thursday, July 29th.
+Finally, Barclays decreased their price objective on Canadian Pacific Railway from $93.00 to $90.00 and set an “overweight” rating for the company in a report on Wednesday, July 14th.
 One analyst has rated the stock with a sell rating, five have assigned a hold rating and fifteen have assigned a buy rating to the company.
 According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $89.93.

 Canadian Pacific Railway (NYSE:CP) (TSE:CP) last released its quarterly earnings data on Wednesday, July 28th.
 The transportation company reported $1.03 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.86 by $0.17.
 The company had revenue of $1.67 billion for the quarter, compared to analysts’ expectations of $1.69 billion.
 Canadian Pacific Railway had a net margin of 41.46% and a return on equity of 32.10%.
-On average, analysts anticipate that Canadian Pacific Railway Limited will post 3.21 earnings per share for the current fiscal year.
+Equities research analysts forecast that Canadian Pacific Railway Limited will post 3.21 EPS for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 25th.
 Stockholders of record on Friday, September 24th will be given a dividend of $0.1512 per share.
 The ex-dividend date of this dividend is Thursday, September 23rd.
 This represents a $0.60 dividend on an annualized basis and a dividend yield of 0.89%.
 Canadian Pacific Railway’s dividend payout ratio (DPR) is presently 22.73%.